Digital-C-Fiber/openMNGlab/tests/README.md

 ## Run the tests
 Run the tests with pytest: `pytest -k e2e` (note that you may have to switch into the poetry environment with `poetry shell`)

+To only run DAPSYS e2e tests use `pytest -k "e2e and dapsys"`.